 Still heading to the northeast switch of the wye.

-Our conductor dropped off to throw the northeast wye switch.
+Our conductor was dropped off to throw the northeast wye switch.

-The train pulled forward to clear the switch and then he threw it back to normal position and he climbed on and off we went to the West Quincy storage track.
+The train pulled forward to clear the switch, then he threw it back to normal position, climbed on and off we went to the West Quincy storage track.

 The train had a red over lunar to get us into the storage track.